MathieuDesponds/Data-visualization-NBA-data-story/Milestone1.md

 ## Problematic

-What conditions make a team succesful?
+What conditions make a team successful?
 What makes player superior?
 Is there different strategies, trends in strategies?

 We have the following ideas for our data visualization :
 - Show on the US map the travels of a chosen team and relate it with its results